What are flashes and floaters and why are they important?

-The vitreous is firmly attached to the retina at the vitreous base (anteriorly) and the macular and optic nerve (posterior over the rest of the retina).
+To help understand this question it is important to first understand the anatomy of the eye.
+The inside of the eye is filled with the gel-like substance called the vitreous.
+The vitreous has a jelly like consistency when we are young and is firmly attached to the front of the eye on the inside (called the vitreous base).
+The retina is the thin photosensitive tissue that lines the inside of the eye cavity like wallpaper.
+When we look at something, the retina acts like the film in a camera and captures the image. the vitreous is firmly attached to the retina at the vitreous base (anteriorly) and the macular and optic nerve (posterior over the rest of the retina).
 It is lightly attached.
 Over time, the vitreous gradually becomes thinner and more liquid.
 It eventually collapses (like a collapsed spiderweb) and separates itself from the retina.
 This is a normal age-related process and is called a posterior vitreous detachment (PVD).
-PVD’s are typically harmless and cause an increase in eye floaters.
+PVD’s are typically harmless and cause increased floaters in the eye.
 In some cases, however, the traction on the retina may create a tear.
 Retinal tears frequently lead to retinal detachment’s as fluid seeps underneath the retina, causing it to separate and detach the outer layers of the eye.

-No. Many people experience eye floaters when they are young and without having a PVD.
+No. Many people experience floaters when they are young and without having a PVD.
 These floaters are just condensation is of the protein gel in the eye.
 They float in the cavity of the eye and cast tiny shadows on the retina.
-Eye floaters are more likely to develop as we age and more common in people who are nearsighted, have diabetes, or who have had a cataract operation.
+Floaters are more likely to develop as we age and more common in people who are nearsighted, have diabetes, or who have had a cataract operation.

 They usually settle below the line of sight and do not go away completely.
-Most people have eye floaters and learn to ignore them; they are usually not noticed until they become numerous or more prominent.
-They can become apparent when looking at something bright such as white paper or a blue sky.
+Most people have floaters and learn to ignore them; they are usually not noticed until they become numerous or more prominent.
+Floaters can become apparent when looking at something bright such as white paper or a blue sky.

 I have been diagnosed with a retinal tear.
 How is this treated?